BKeyport/MMM-Multimonth/README.md

 1.21 - Added weekend highlight for current day, so user could specify a different look for current day on weekend.

-1.50 - Minor fixes/Notice of possible end of life.
+1.50 - Minor fixes

 1.90 - Minor fixes/Remove EOL - Begin work on moving to a life without moment.js - Goal, no dependencies.

+7 Sept.
+2022 - changing to date based versioning.